fraudguard-io/scripts/linux-firewall-integration/ufw/Sync from FraudGuard.io raw list by risk API to ufw/readme.md

 ## Notes

-- This script focuses on risk-based blocking but can be adapted for threat-based blocking by substituting the API URL with the `Raw IP Lists by Threat` API.
 - The `X-Total-Count` header ensures the script stops when all available IPs have been processed.
 - For more information about risk levels and their use cases, check out our [blog post](https://blog.fraudguard.io/misc/2024/04/06/use-cases-article.html).